demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_PrintNightmare_Detection_and_Response_README.md

 This playbook includes the following tasks:
 - Containment of Files, endpoints, users and IP Addresses
 - Enrichment of indicators
-- Data Acquisition using Cortex XDR
+- Data acquisition of system info and files using Cortex XDR
 - Hunting and Remediation using "CVE-2021-34527 | CVE-2021-1675 - PrintNightmare" playbook
 - Eradicating compromised user credentials